Click HERE to watch the video

 I keynoted at a conference in Lauren’s town recently, and the next day, she and I went to lunch.
 Lauren relayed her story, explaining why each suitor first appeared to be the knight in shining armor she was hoping for and then turned into a toad.

 One buyer wasn’t willing to promise that they’d keep everyone in the company employed after the transition period.
-One wanted to drop the company title and replace it with their global .
+One wanted to drop the company title and replace it with their global name.
 One planned to move the office after their current lease expired.
 And one wanted to add additional product lines to Lauren’s carefully niched offerings.

 When she finished explaining why none of the offers were acceptable, I asked Lauren what she wanted.